Lauri92/Media_collection/README.md

 # Media Collection

-*A simplified version of "instagram like" media sharing application.*
+##### *A simplified version of "instagram like" media sharing application.*

+*Note: This application is not fully "complete", some features are missing such as deleting comments or updating password.
+The purpose of this application is merely for showing key competencies which I currenly possess, i.e. it is not about the lack of know-how for the aforementioned but rather about the time I can commit for perfecting a single project, which single purpose is to show what I can currently do.*

 ## Features